 Social distancing is ultimately about creating physical distance between you and other people.
 For many countries, including the United States, it means keeping six feet of distance with people to avoid flying droplets from a sneeze or cough (droplets that carry the virus can travel about that distance).

-In Australia, we are currently practising the four-square meters (4m2) rule between yourself and others and no more than 10 people gatherings.
+In Australia, we are currently practising the four-square meters (4m2) rule between yourself and others and no gatherings of more than 10 people.

 In most communities, social distancing means closing schools and workplaces, cancelling huge-crowd events, and preventing going to restaurants, bars, gyms, and public transportation where there will likely be a big group of people.